Ontario Careless Driving Defence

 Do not plead guilty just because there was an accident.

 Careless driving is often laid after a collision because something went wrong and police believe the driving deserves a serious charge.
-But an accident is not automatic proof of careless driving.
-The prosecution still has to prove the legal elements of the offence.
+But an accident is not automatic proof of careless driving — the prosecution still has to prove the legal elements of the offence beyond a reasonable doubt.

-Many careless driving cases turn on assumptions: the officer may arrive after the collision, witnesses may disagree, road or weather conditions may matter, video may be missing, and the damage pattern may not prove what the ticket says happened.
+Many careless files turn on assumptions: the officer usually arrives after the collision, witnesses disagree, road or weather conditions matter, video may be missing, and the damage pattern may not prove what the ticket says happened.
+If your charge followed a collision, start with our dedicated guide: Charged With Careless Driving After an Accident.

 Ticket Shield reviews careless driving tickets, summons matters, accident files, parking lot collisions, G1/G2 consequences, commercial driver issues, insurance risk, civil lawsuit concerns, and careless driving causing bodily harm or death allegations across Ontario.

-6 demerit points Major insurance risk Possible licence suspension Accident claim double hit G1/G2 sanctions Employment consequences Commercial / CVOR exposure Subsection 130(3) risk
+6 demerit points Serious insurance classification Possible licence suspension Accident claim double hit G1/G2 sanctions Employment consequences Commercial / CVOR risk Subsection 130(3) tier

 Careless Driving Risk Snapshot